-7. We will maintain a distance of 9 feet while singing.
+7. If it makes you more comfortable, we will maintain a distance of 6 feet while singing.

 8.Any face mask worn must have a see-through part.
 I may purchase some to try out.
 Face masks/shields are not necessary for fully vaccinated individuals but may or may not be required for unvaccinated individuals.
 These will certainly be phased out as progress against Covid-19 continues, but we can use them if it makes you feel more comfortable.
 Just let me know.

 9. I will be sanitizing between in-person lessons and spacing lessons apart to allow for proper air circulation/cleaning.